-For those who don’t like history unless the stories are being told by stars during happy hour, we’re sorry to say that Drunk History is being canceled after a six-season run.
-So long gone are the days of learning about important historical events through the eyes of an inebriated Jack Black.
+For those who don’t like history unless the stories are being told by stars during happy hour, we’re sorry to say that Drunk History is being canceled after a six-season run — despite receiving a slew of awards and nominations.
+So, farewell to the days of learning about important historical events through the eyes of an inebriated Jack Black or Johnny Knoxville.

 Comedy Central has decided to bring the popular show to an end as it makes moves to switch up its platform, looking to showcase more adult animated shows than live-action.